amanium/amanium.github.io/_pages/research.md

 Efficacy and Implications of Shareholder Litigation for Disciplining Managers

-How Robust are Cryptocollateralized Loans to Underlying Price Shocks?, with Emin Gün Sirer
+How Robust are Cryptocollateralized Loans to Underlying Price Shocks? with Emin Gün Sirer